An Operational Code Cache can speed up page compilation signifactly. If not yet done so activate it. You can verify this with

 The settings that have worked smoothly for me with WordPress are:

-As you can see, I don’t revalidate a files’ timestamp.
-This is done on purpose, because in Part 4 (Setting up Continuous Integration with GitHub actions) of this article series we have ensured that every deploy ends up in a unique release folder.
-This results in a new physical path to the same file upon every commit – which eliminates the need to check the filestamps for a specific path.
+Let’s take a look at a couple of important lines here: as you can see, I don’t revalidate a files’ timestamp by setting opcache.revalidate_freq=0.
+This is done on purpose, because in modern setups PHP files don’t usually change once they are deployed.
+See Part 4 (Setting up Continuous Integration with GitHub actions) of this article series where I show you how to do atomic deploys.
+This results in a new physical file and thus path upon every deploy.
+So no need to verify paths.

 The OpCache JIT compiler is somewhat new and available only in PHP 8.0 upwards.
 What this does is basically translate opcodes into machine code which, bottom line, is supposed to speed things up for us.
 So let’s activate it as seen above.

 All settings with the word validate, check and protection in it, is set to disabled (0) because we don’t want to add extra security and thus cycles but we want maximum performance.